JTaisey389/reading-notes301.md/Read03_Flexbox_And_Templating.md

+03 Reading Notes
 # Code 301 Reading Notes

 ## Mustache and Flexbox
-- Javascript templating is a fast and effeciant techique to render client-side veiw templates with Javascript but using a JSON data source.
+- Javascript templating is a fast and efficient technique to render client-side view templates with Javascript but using a JSON data source.

 ### Mustache
-- Mustache is a logic-less template suntax.
+- Mustache is a logic-less template syntax.
 It can be used for HTML, config files, source code and so on.
 It expands tags in a template using values provided in **hash** or **object**.

-- It is refered to as "logic-less" because there are no if statements, else clauses, or for loops.
+- It is referred to as "logic-less" because there are no if statements, else clauses, or for loops.
 There are only tags.
 Some tags are replaced with a value, some nothing ,and other a series of values.

 - Mustache.js is an implementation of the mustache template system in JavaScript.
 It is considered the base for JavaScript templating.